Product

 - cite product mechanics

-- avoid generic Problem/Solution headings FAQ
+- avoid generic Problem/Solution headings

 Pagewell is a repo-native skill pack for coding agents.
 It helps agents turn page briefs into normal website code with metadata, schema, claim checks, QA, and discovery updates.